Faculty/Staff Wellness

 Lactation Rooms

 The lactation rooms on campus are available to faculty, staff, and students.
-Most of the rooms are equipped with hospital-grade electric breast pumps, compatible with personal attachments.
+Most of the rooms are equipped with hospital-grade electric breast pumps that are compatible with personal attachments.
 For more information, including locations and registration, visit our Breastfeeding Support page

 Breastfeeding Your Baby Class